2024 Delta Air Lines disruption

-In July 2024, Delta Air Lines, a major U.S. carrier and one of the largest airlines in the world, experienced an operational disruption following the 2024 CrowdStrike incident including the cancelation of over 1,200 flights.
+In July 2024, Delta Air Lines, a major U.S. carrier and one of the largest airlines in the world, experienced an operational disruption following the 2024 CrowdStrike outages including the cancelation of over 1,200 flights.
 The incident began on the morning of Friday, July 19 when a ground stop was issued by major carriers.
 While other carriers quickly recovered, the crisis continued for Delta until it was able to resume normal flight operations on July 25.
 Delta confirmed that the crisis resulted in the cancellation of over 7,000 flights over the five days of the disruption and affected over 1.3 million passengers.

 The U.S. Department of Transportation (DOT) opened an investigation into Delta Air Lines' response to the outage.
 The department later classified the flight delays and cancellations resulting from the July 19, 2024, incident as a "controllable" event, placing responsibility for the disruptions on the airline.